cpainchaud/pan-configurator/README.md

            $rule->setSecurityProfileGroup('Block-Forward-Critical-High');

 Do you hate scripting ?
-Utility script 'rules-edit.php' is a swiss knife to edit rules and takes advantage of PAN Configurator library from a single CLI query:
+Utility script 'rules-edit.php' is a swiss knife to edit rules and takes advantage of PAN Configurator library from a single CLI query, ie :

 Do you want to enable log at start for rule going to DMZ zone and that has only object group 'Webfarms' as a destination ?

-    rules-edit –in=api://fw1.mycompany.com –type=panos –actions=enableLogStart 'filter=(to has dmz) and (dst has.only Webfarms)'
+    rules-edit.php –in=api://fw1.mycompany.com –type=panos –actions=enableLogStart 'filter=(to has dmz) and (dst has.only Webfarms)'

 You are not sure about your filter and want to see rules before making changes ?
 Use action 'display' :